200+ Years' Experience

 No pages found - please try again

 Cambridge is a beautiful city with a booming economy, set in great countryside but all within easy reach of London.
-From punting on the River Cam, strolling through the Botanic Gardens to the buzz of independent shops, restaurants and bars, Cambridge is a destination city.
-Not only does Cambridge have some of England’s most famous views - The Backs for one - it’s got an incredible history dating back to the 13th century and includes the likes of Lord Byron Sir Isaac Newton, Alan Turing, Francis Bacon and Sylvia Plath amongst its alumni.
+From punting on the River Cam and strolling through the Botanic Gardens, to the buzz of independent shops, restaurants and bars, Cambridge is a destination city.
+It has some of England's most famous views, The Backs for one, and an incredible history dating back to the 13th century.
 Here we look at why you should consider moving to Cambridge.

 What to do in Cambridge